OpenCloudJedi/OpenInfra2023/2_Redeploy_with_Heat.rst

 - Unstacking the environment resetting all services
 - Editing the local.conf file used by Devstack during deployment
-- Deploying OpenStack again with additional components
+- Deploying OpenStack again with additional components and configuration.
 - Login to the OpenStack UI again to verify new Heat components are present

 Unstack OpenStack deployment